mcaceresb/stata-gtools/docs/usage/glevelsof.md

             here.
 Only "%.#g|f" and "%#.#g|f" are accepted since this is formated internally in C.

-- `silent` Do not print levels.
-If there are many levels and the user still wishes to see debugging or benchmark information, this option is useful.

 ### Gtools options

 (Note: These are common to every gtools command.)